By Larry Carley c2007

 According to a recent survey by the Car Care Council, 54 percent (that's over half!) of vehicles inspected during National Car Care Month were found to have improperly inflated tires.
 Most were low, but some were dangerously overinflated, too.

 The point here is that many motorists rarely check the inflation pressure in their tires, and if they do they may not do it correctly.
 Tire pressures must be checked when the tires are cold because driving generates friction and heat that increases the pressure inside the tires.
-Checking inflation pressure also requires an accurate tire gauge.
-We've seen cheap tire gauges that are off as much as 6 psi right out of the package.
+The outside temperature also affects tire pressure (pressure drops about 1 PSI for every 10 degrees F).

 TIRE PRESSURE MONITOR SYSTEMS